 // Mint goes on-chain, so wait for confirmation

-// Deposits move ERC20, so require approval, this is on-chain as well
+// Deposits require approval on the ERC20 token, this is on-chain as well

 amount: depositAmount,